ingowald/pbrt-parser/README.md

 - Ingo Wald
 - Fabio Pellacini (University of Rome)
 - Stefan Zellman (University of Cologne)
+- Will Usher
+- Nate Morrical
 - lots of other people, through suggestions, bug reports, etc ...

 # Release Notes

+V 2.3:

+- added 'hair' material (can now parse pbrt v3 hair files)
+- removed all DLL build for windows; now using only static libraries on windows (this avoids windows issues with passing std::string etc through dll boundaries)

 V 2.2: